f1tarmo/f1tarmo_core/f1tarmo_description/README.md

   woes with onshape-to-robot, etc. Basically, explain to them why the base link isn't the root (if I end up doing that).
 This would also be a good place to describe REP 105...
+- Additionally, there should be a description for EACH URDF / model file in here.
+For now, there is just the model with a realsense and a standalone model with no sensor.

 For the URDF generated from CAD via onshape-to-robot, I'm thinking that I should just drop a link in there to the document in the doc folder that describes the